 The accompanying consolidated financial statements include the accounts of the Company and all subsidiaries after elimination of all material intercompany accounts and transactions.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission.
-These financial statements should be read in conjunction with the consolidated financial statements and related notes contained in the Company's 1999 Form 10-K. In management's opinion, the financial information presented in the accompanying statements reflects all adjustments that are necessary for a fair presentation of the periods indicated.
+These financial statements should be read in conjunction with the consolidated financial statements and related notes contained in the Company's 1999 Form 10-K. The financial information presented in the accompanying statements reflects all adjustments that are, in the opinion of management, necessary for a fair presentation of the periods indicated.
 All such adjustments are of a normal recurring nature.